 In vivo modeling

 I was born just south of Atlanta, GA, but I grew up in the tiny coastal Mississippi town of Big Point.
 The census in 2000 documented the population of Big Point at 115 people.
 I have traveled quite a long way from home in pursuit of knowledge and scientific training.
 The first stop on my journey was at the University of Mississippi on the north end of the state.
 I graduated with a B.S. in Biology and a B.A. in Biochemistry and left in pursuit of a career in research.
 The next stop was at Ohio State University.
 After two years working in a tumor angiogenesis lab at Ohio State, I sought further education in Chicago where I earned my M.S. in Biochemistry and Molecular Biology at Loyola University.
 During my Master’s program, I met my wife Mary.
-We were married and recently had our first child, Anne, in November 2018.
-I am currently a research technician in a cancer immunology lab at the University of Chicago.
+We had our delightful daughter, Anne, in November 2018.